-- 85% of educators prefer blended classrooms due to the personalized learning experience it offers.
+- 85% of educators prefer blended classrooms due to the personalized learning experiences it offers

-- The size of the eLearning market in 2020 surpassed $250 billion and is anticipated to grow at a CAGR of more than 21% between 2021 and 2027.
+- The size of the eLearning market is anticipated to grow at a CAGR of more than 21% between 2021 and 2027

-Investing in blended learning can prove to be a game-changer not only for the education sector but also for corporate training programs.
+So, investing in blended learning programs can be a game-changer not only for the education sector but also for corporate training programs.

 You might, however, be surprised to know that modern technology does not replace traditional methods.
 Instead, it works hard to find a new approach, which is a perfect blend of old-school norms and modern teaching aids.

-Modern learning has become a perfect mashup of traditional and contemporary methods in recent times, courtesy of the digital revolution.
+Modern learning has become a perfect mashup of traditional and contemporary methods, courtesy of the digital revolution.

 That’s what blended learning is all about.

-Unfortunately, if you are not a part of these groups and are still in the dark about blended learning, don’t worry!
+If you’re still not a part of this trend, don’t worry!
 This blog post explains in detail everything you need to know about it so that you can start implementing it right away.

 Read on to find out.

-In its broadest sense, the definition of blended learning is any educational environment in which face-to-face learning is combined with technology-enabled learning.
+In its broadest sense, blended learning is any learning environment in which instructor-led face-to-face learning is combined with technology-enabled online learning.

 Blended learning can essentially be any type of learning experience that relies at least partly on technology.
-This format is also commonly referred to as “hybrid learning,” “technology-enabled learning,” and a few other less common terms.
+This format is also commonly referred to as “hybrid learning” or “integrated learning”.

-Let’s explore some other blended learning definitions to see if we can come up with something a little more focused.
-To be useful, we need a definition that really gets into the why of blended learning, rather than just the what.
+Let’s explore some other blended learning definitions to come up with something more focused.
+To be useful, we need a statement that really gets into the why of blended learning rather than just the what.

 Online Learning Consortium, an organization that promotes online education, defines blended learning as any course that “integrates online with traditional face-to-face class activities in a planned, pedagogically valuable manner.”